ludus-leonis/FreeBeeGee/docs/FAQ.md

 # FAQ (technical)

-This document hopes to give insights into FreeBeeGees design goals and resulting technical decisions. tldr:
+This document hopes to give insights into FreeBeeGee's design goals and technical decisions. tldr:

-* **Easy is king.** FreeBeeGee should be very easy to install.
+* **Easy is king.** FreeBeeGee should be very, very easy to install.
 * **Distributed is king.** We prefer a lot of people running small installations over a few mega-servers.

 ## Wouldn't &lt;your-favorite-language&gt; be better for implementing the API?